 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.

 TMS320C67x and C67x are trademarks of Texas Instruments.
-Motorola is a trademark of Motorola, Inc.

-All trademarks are the property of their respective owners.
-IEEE Standard 1149.1-1990 Standard-Test-Access Port and Boundary Scan Architecture.
-These values are compatible with existing 1.26V designs.
+All trademarks are the property of their respective owners. [†] IEEE Standard 1149.1-1990 Standard-Test-Access Port and Boundary Scan Architecture.

+[‡] These values are compatible with existing 1.26V designs.